 She is very passionate about technology, innovation entrepreneurship and how the Caribbean is leveraging it all, for success in the Global Digital Economy.

-Ingrid also currently serves as Board Chairman of Startup Jamaica, the Technology Accelerator and is a member of the National ICT Advisory Council which advises the Jamaican government’s Minister of Science, Energy and Technology.
+Ingrid served as Board Chairman of Startup Jamaica, the Technology Accelerator and as a member of the National ICT Advisory Council which advises the Jamaican government’s Minister of Science, Energy and Technology.

 An Entrepreneurial + Tech Industry Snapshot

 - Been in the Internet/Tech Space since the mid 1990s.

 - My first startup published Jamaica and the Caribbean’s first Internet Guide – iGuide Jamaica